ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 per above, the client needs to obtain a consistency proof to a more recent STH.

-A client SHOULD perform proof fetching.
+A client SHOULD attempt proof fetching.
+A client MAY do network probing to determine if proof fetching may succeed, and if it learns that it does not, SHOULD periodically re-probe (especially after network change, if it is aware of these events.)
+If it does succeed, queued events can be processed.

 A client MUST NOT perform proof fetching for any SCTs or STHs issued by a locally added log.
 A client MAY fetch an inclusion proof for an SCT (issued by a pre-loaded log) that validates a certificate chaining to a locally added trust anchor.

 If a client requested either proof directly from a log or auditor, it would reveal the client's browsing habits to a third party.
 To